ketulkapa/CS3200-Co-op-Cribs/README.md

 To start the containers, run the following in the project directory: docker compose up

-Once this has been perfomed go into docker desktop to make sure the containers web-app, web-api, and mysql_db Once the containers are running, you can access the web app at http://localhost:8501
+Once this has been perfomed go into docker desktop to make sure the containers web-app, web-api, and mysql_db are running.
+Once the containers are running, you can access the web app at http://localhost:8501

 ## Home Page Features